Your guide to service charges

 The service charge (if applicable) will be payable from the date of completion of the purchase of your home and remains payable until the property is sold.

-The basic Management Fee Limit set by the Homes & Communities Agency which is applicable to Leasehold Schemes for the Elderly (LSE) for the accounts that we issue to you in February & September 2017 is £430.00 per property.
+The basic Management Fee Limit is set by the Homes & Communities Agency which is applicable to Leasehold Schemes for the Elderly (LSE) for the accounts that we issue to you in February & September.
+Currently this amounts £481.00 per property for 2021/22.

 This limit does not apply to non LSE schemes.